Information for UAF Departments

 - Dependent is a TD who is eligible to enter a degree program and study full or part time.
 There is NO employment authorization available.

-- Individuals may be invited to, rather than officially sponsored by, UAF, as such there is no UAF-issued immigration document.
+- Individuals may be invited to, rather than officially sponsored by, UAF.
+As such there are no UAF-issued immigration documenst.
 The above common issues do not apply to people in this status.

 - Controlling document indicating status is the I-94 received on entry to the U.S. Immigration authorization to take courses is very limited.